 The 2021 reintroduction of the species to Newhaven Wildlife Sanctuary was an important milestone.
 The translocation of 44 Woylies from Mt Gibson Wildlife Sanctuary took place during AWC’s 30th anniversary celebrations, making history by returning the species to the Northern Territory where they have been locally extinct for over 60 years.
-A further reintroduction is planned for Mallee Cliffs National Park in NSW later in 2021.
+A further reintroduction of 54 Woylies to Mallee Cliffs National Park in NSW was also successful in 2021.

 Predation by European foxes and more recently, feral cats, is the major cause of range contraction and decline of Woylie populations in Australia.
 In Western Australia, Woylies increased in distribution and abundance following large-scale fox-baiting during the 1980s.
 However, most populations have declined again in the last 15 years – most likely due to predation by feral cats, although research is also being conducted into the potential role of disease in population decline.
 In the past, extensive areas occupied by the Woylie were cleared for agriculture, and millions of Woylies and other bettongs were killed as agricultural pests or for the fur trade in the early 20th century.

 The Woylie has greyish-brown fur on the upperparts and flanks and pale grey fur on the underside.
 The tail is darkly coloured with a distinctive black brush at the end (hence the species’ common and scientific name).
 Adult males grow to 36 centimetres (head-body) and 1.8 kilograms.
 Females are slightly smaller than males, and breed continuously throughout the year, giving birth to one young (rarely two) at a time.
 A single female can produce up to three offspring per year, depending on environmental conditions.